Alistair MacLean: Ian Stuart

 In the early 1960s, MacLean published two novels under the pseudonym "Ian Stuart" to prove that the popularity of his books was due to their content rather than his name on the cover.
 These were The Dark Crusader (1961) and The Satan Bug (1962).
 He also said it was because "I usually write adventure stories, but this is a sort of Secret Service or private eye book.
 I didn't want to confuse my readers."

 The Ian Stuart books sold well, and MacLean made no attempt to change his writing style.
 He also continued to publish novels under his own name such as The Golden Rendezvous (1962) and Ice Station Zebra (1963).

-"I'm not a novelist", he once said.
+"I'm not a novelist," he once said.
 "That's too pretentious a claim.
 I'm a storyteller, that's all.
 I'm a professional and a craftsman.
 I will make that claim for myself."
 MacLean also claimed he wrote very fast (35 days for a novel) because he disliked writing and the "sooner he finished, the better."
 He never reread a book after it was finished.
 His novels were notable for their lack of sex.
 "I like girls", he said.
 "I just don't write them well.
 Everyone knows that men and women make love, laddie – there is no need to show it."

 Retirement

 In 1963, MacLean decided to retire from writing, saying he never enjoyed it and only did it to make money.
-He decided to become a hotelier and bought the Jamaica Inn on Bodmin Moor and then bought two more hotels, the Bank House near Worcester and the Bean Bridge at Wellington in Somerset.
+He decided to become a hotelier and bought the Jamaica Inn on Bodmin Moor and then bought two more hotels, the Bank House near Worcester and the Beam Bridge at Wellington in Somerset.
 MacLean focused on his hotel career for three years.
 It was not a success, and by 1976, he had sold all three hotels.
 During this time, a film was made of The Satan Bug.